maliha-omair/meetup/README.md

 # About Mulaqat

 Mulaqat is a web application inspired by Meetup, that is a platform for finding and building local communities.
+App is designed and developed using Express Js, React and Redux.

 Read [Click here to view Mulaqat live site] (https://mo-meetup.herokuapp.com/)